 The Bellagio Experience

-The Bellagio Residency program offers academic, artists, thought leaders, policymakers, and practitioners a serene setting conducive to focused, goal-oriented work, and the unparalleled opportunity to establish new connections with fellow residents from a stimulating array of disciplines and geographies.
-The Bellagio Center community generates new knowledge to solve some of the most complex issues facing our world and creates art that inspires reflection, understanding, and imagination.
+The Bellagio Residency program offers academics, artists, thought leaders, policymakers, and practitioners a serene setting conducive to focused, goal-oriented work, and the unparalleled opportunity to establish new connections with fellow residents from a stimulating array of disciplines and geographies.
+The Bellagio Center community generates new knowledge to solve some of the most complex issues facing our world and creates art that inspires reflection and understanding on global and social issues.

 Collegial interaction with other residents is an integral dimension of the Bellagio experience.
 Meals and informal presentations of residents' work afford an opportunity for dynamic discussions and engagement within and across disciplines.
 During special dinners, residents often interact with participants in international conferences hosted in other buildings on the Center's grounds to help build connections and to help inform on one another's work.

 Selection Process and Criteria

 The Selection Committee consists of an international panel of academics chosen for their breadth of experience and knowledge in a variety of disciplines.
 The Committee members bring a wide array of perspectives in relevant fields and backgrounds to nominate the most qualified applicants for a residency at the Bellagio Center.
 The Foundation seeks applications from university or think tank-based academics at mid to senior-level positions with a record of significant achievement in their field.
 Applicants from developing countries are particularly encouraged to apply.
 Please note that this application process is for university or think tank-based academics and scientists.
 Fiction and non-fiction writers should apply through the Arts & Literary Arts Residency competition.

 Selections are based on: